youngandgeek/LocationAwareApp/README.md

 # LocationAwareApp
-Android Location Aware Application with different location Sensitivity. get the current location by Fine location: Determined by using GPS data in addition to mobile and WiFi data.
+Android Location Aware Application with different location Sensitivity.

+get the current location by:

+Fine location: Determined by using GPS data in addition to mobile and WiFi data.
 This allows for more accurate geolocation or